harrisonfloam/local-rag/DEV.md

 ### Running the app

-To attach your terminal just the app container, not the ollama and chromadb containers:
+To attach your terminal to just the app container, not the ollama and chromadb containers:

 ```bash
 docker compose up --attach app